 Jimr2010 wrote:Thanks for the response.
 At this point, I want out.
 I don't have the strength to fight or advocate for myself.
 If they kick me out with no benefits I won't complain.
 I want to stay alive for my family.
 I'm mentally worn out.
 I hate who I am, the way I look, I'm just a "lazy fat body."

-Users browsing this forum: bingbot [Bot] and 4 guests
+Users browsing this forum: Lorettaseft and 3 guests